Rajiv Kumar (civil servant): Early life

-Rajiv Kumar Born on February 19, 1960, he holds degrees in BSc, LLB, PGDM, and a master's degree in public policy.
+Rajiv Kumar was born on 19 February 1960 in Hasanpur District Amroha Uttar Pradesh, he holds degrees in BSc from St. Stephen’s College, Delhi then he further on completed his LLB, PGDM, and a master's degree in public policy.
 Rajiv completed his LLB from Delhi University between 1979 and 1982 and he is also an alumnus of the TERI School of Advanced Studies.

 Career

 Rajiv Kumar is an Indian Administrative Service officer of the Bihar/Jharkhand cadre of the 1984 batch.
 As the director and joint secretary in the Tribal Affairs Ministry between 2001 and 2007, Kumar drafted the Scheduled Tribes (Reorganisation of Forests Rights) Bill, 2005.
 It was under his supervision that the Special Central Assistance to States and Grants under Art.
 275(1) of the Constitution was granted for the development of scheduled and tribal areas.